-Startup Survivor is a 4-month innovation program culminating with a pitch competition in the Fall, open to McMaster students and recent alumni.
+Startup Survivor is a 4-month innovation program culminating with a pitch competition in October, open to McMaster students and recent alumni.
 Throughout the summer, The Forge will be giving out up to $75,000 cash.

-Ten finalists have set off on a journey to launch their business ideas to great lengths.
+Beginning in May, 10 finalists will set off on a journey to launch their business ideas to great lengths.

 Teams will complete 6 challenges with help from mentors and workshops along the way.
 With each completed challenge, finalists are granted a portion of their funding and are awarded points from The Tribal Council (our valued mentors).

-Finally, the top 5 teams will compete in “The Startup Survivor Pitch Competition” for the chance to win additional prize money!
+In a cutthroat elimination round, only the top teams will outlast their competition and participate in the Startup Survivor Pitch Competition for the chance to win additional prize money.